hardcamls/zprize/msm-field-multiplication.md

 translates to requiring only 162 DSP slices.
 This is much more realistic than the 330 multipliers required from long multiplication.

-All the operations in the field multiplication is fully pipelined.
+All the operations in the field multiplication are fully pipelined.
 This means we can work out the exact latency of this component.
 In our work, we had parameters to tune the amount of pipelining in each of the pre, middle and post adder stages.
 This allowed us to easily experiment with various